featbit/featbit/.github/ISSUE_TEMPLATE/contribution_task.md

 3.
 4.

-If the feature is UI related, make sure you complete the following tasks before finishing work:
+If the feature is UI related, make sure you complete the following tasks before submit your work:
 - merge featbit main into your current branch
 - run `npm run i18n`